How James Holzhauer Used Sports Betting Principles to Win $2.4 Million on Jeopardy!

-- Hunting for Daily Doubles after that so he can quickly multiply that cash and take a big lead, then add to that lead with more Daily Doubles.
+- Hunting for Daily Doubles after that so he can quickly multiply that cash and take a big lead, then multiply it with more Daily Doubles.
 His first-round Daily Doubles were almost always 100% of his bankroll.

-- Wagering more in Final Jeopardy than is traditionally deemed necessary, but not enough to lose the game if he gets it wrong.
+- Wagering more in Final Jeopardy than was necessary, but not enough to lose the game if he gets it wrong.

 Before you’ve even finished dinner, Holzhauer has usually banked $10,000.

 What Is Expected Value?

 Let’s back up and talk about the positive expected value wagers Holzhauer made.